-- (i) Where a term officer is being considered for a subsequent term appointment which will extend total employment beyond four years, an assessment overseen by the Delegate will be completed in the last three months of their current term, to determine whether further employment is appropriate and whether such employment will be offered on a term or indefinite basis. - (ii) The officer shall be notified in writing of the result of the assessment and the reasons for the decisions at least one month prior to the term end.
-However, the decision is not subject to review under clause 84 of this Agreement, or any other CSIRO review mechanisms. - (b) (i) Where a term officer has had more than seven years of service, and further employment is being considered, an assessment process shall be completed, in the last three months of their current term to determine whether further employment is appropriate and whether such employment will be offered on a term or indefinite basis.
+(a) (i) Where a term officer is being considered for a subsequent term appointment which will extend total employment beyond four years, an assessment overseen by the Delegate will be completed in the last three months of their current term, to determine whether further employment is appropriate and whether such employment will be offered on a term or indefinite basis.

-- (ii) The officer shall be notified in writing at least one month prior to the term end of the result of the assessment and the reasons for the decisions shall be provided in writing if requested.
-If the officer is not satisfied with the reasons for the decision the officer may seek a review under clause 84 of this Agreement. - (iii) For the purposes of this assessment, where an officer would be offered indefinite appointment but does not satisfy the requirements of paragraph 8(a) (i.e. was not originally recruited through a competitive selection process and is not a candidate for an externally advertised position), those requirements may be waived if the Business Unit considers that there would be no advantage in conducting a competitive selection process.
+- (ii) The officer shall be notified in writing of the result of the assessment and the reasons for the decisions at least one month prior to the term end.
+However, the decision is not subject to review under clause 81 of this Agreement, or any other CSIRO review mechanisms. - (b) (i) Where a term officer has had more than seven years of service, and further employment is being considered, an assessment process shall be completed, in the last three months of their current term to determine whether further employment is appropriate and whether such employment will be offered on a term or indefinite basis. - (ii) The officer shall be notified in writing at least one month prior to the term end of the result of the assessment and the reasons for the decisions shall be provided in writing if requested.
+If the officer is not satisfied with the reasons for the decision the officer may seek a review under clause 81 of this Agreement. - (iii) For the purposes of this assessment, where an officer would be offered indefinite appointment but does not satisfy the requirements of paragraph 8(a) (i.e. was not originally recruited through a competitive selection process and is not a candidate for an externally advertised position), those requirements may be waived if the Business Unit considers that there would be no advantage in conducting a competitive selection process.

-10. Term Officer Redeployment
+10. Term Officer Redeployment (other than Early termination by CSIRO)

-- (a) In addition to any Business Unit's processes an officer shall have access to CSIRO's redeployment process provided that they: - were appointed following a competitive recruitment process; and - have at least four years aggregate employment, provided that no breaks between periods of service exceeds six months. - (b) Consideration of any outplacement benefit will be at CSIRO's discretion.
+- (a) In addition to any Business Unit's processes, an officer shall have access to CSIRO's redeployment process by being placed on CSIRO's central redeployment register as a specified term officer and being considered for opportunities that arise for which they have suitable skills provided that they: - were appointed following a competitive recruitment process; and - have at least four years aggregate employment, provided that no breaks between periods of service exceeds six months. - (b) Consideration of any outplacement benefit will be at CSIRO's discretion.